joiellantero/books/README.md

 This website uses the goodreads api to extract information about the books queried then allows uses to rate these books and send their own review.

 > Disclaimer: This website is not deployed online.
-You may however, clone it and deploy it locally.
+However, you may clone it and deploy it locally.

 ## Usage